 Mapping out a normal pregnancy

 Metabolites are small molecules that play several roles: they can act as signals between and within cells, and also are cellular fuel and byproducts of cellular processes.
-By tracking metabolite levels, scientists can determine what cells are actually doing in real time, said Michael Snyder, MD, PhD, professor of genetics.
+By tracking metabolite levels, scientists can determine what cells are actually doing in real time, said Michael Snyder, PhD, professor of genetics.

 "Genetics lays out the score for the symphony: Here's what the orchestra should play," said Snyder, who is a co-senior author of the study.
 "Metabolomics is what's actually being played."